Hellraiser III: Hell on Earth: Pre-production

 Randel was attached to direct, but the producers removed him after they became worried that his vision for the film was too bleak.
 Anthony Hickox replaced Randel after a mutual friend, whom Hickox had cast in Waxwork II: Lost in Time, suggested him.
 Barker, who disliked Hickox's prior work, believed him a poor fit for the Hellraiser series, as Hickox was known for horror comedy films.
 When Hickox met with him, Barker stressed that he expected Hickox to take the material seriously.
 Hickox, a fan of the series, agreed and used the first two films as a guide for the proper tone.

 Only two actors returned from the prior films: Doug Bradley as the Cenobite Pinhead and, in a cameo, Ashley Laurence as Kirsty Cotton.
 Hickox said he found the casting process for a Hellraiser film both exciting and frightening.
 The first to be cast was Terry Farrell, who was returning to a career in acting after a break.
-Hickox had previously sought her for a role in Waxwork II, but, when that became impossible because of a scheduling clash, he promised to cast her in his next project.
+Hickox had previously sought her for a role in Waxwork II, but when that became impossible due to a scheduling clash, he promised to cast her in his next project.
 Kevin Bernhardt, who had appeared as a series regular on General Hospital, was cast as J. P. Monroe.
 The role of Monroe's girlfriend, Terri, went to Paula Marshall, who Hickox said was a critical casting choice, as the film rested on the performances of Marshall, Ferrell, and Bradley.

-For Joey's cameraman Daniel "Doc" Fisher, Ken Carpenter, an actor friend of studio executive Kuppin, was cast, as he had the look they wanted: practical and hard-working.
+For Joey's cameraman, Daniel "Doc" Fisher, Ken Carpenter, an actor friend of studio executive Kuppin, was cast, as he had the look they wanted: practical and hard-working.
 Atkins himself took the role of the barman Rick and the subsequent Barbie Cenobite, and several other crew members, including Kuppin and producer Lawrence Mortorff, took cameo roles.
 Smaller roles were filled with friends-of-friends, local actors, and people who had appeared in prior genre films, including Hickox's Waxwork series.

 Most of the crew were new to the series, too.
 Hickox brought many crew members from his previous films, including cinematographer Gerry Lively, who worked with Hickox on Waxwork II.
 Bob Keen from special effects company Image Animation was one of the few returning crew members from previous Hellraiser films.
 Keen had also previously worked on Nightbreed and the Waxwork films.
 Gary J. Tunnicliffe, who would become a writer and director in later Hellraiser films, joined the film's make-up crew and created the Lament Configuration boxes.
 Paul Jones replaced Geoff Portass as make-up coordinator.